Satellite Near Earth

 Does SpaceX own Starlink?

-SpaceX is projected to generate about $15.5 billion in revenue in 2025, with Starlink accounting for more than 75% of that total.
-Spinning Starlink out would leave SpaceX a much smaller company — and likely far less appealing to private-market investors.
+SpaceX is expected to generate $15.5 billion in revenue in 2025, and more than 75% of that will come from Starlink.
+Spinning it out would strip SpaceX of its biggest growth engine and most valuable asset.

-When it does go public, you'll need a brokerage account to buy shares.
+When SpaceX goes public, you'll need a brokerage account to buy shares.

 If you don't have a brokerage account, we recommend Public.
 On Public, you can invest in stocks, ETFs, Treasuries, and cryptocurrencies, all on one of the most well-designed investing platforms.